dpasca/TinyAIDriver/README.md

 # TinyAIDriver

-An example of an minimal obstacle avoidance self-driving AI written in C++.
+A minimal obstacle avoidance self-driving AI written in C++.

-The AI uses **Neural Networks** trained with Genetic Algorithms.
+The AI is built on a **Neural Network** trained with Genetic Algorithms.

-External libraries SDL2, ImGui, glm, glew and OpenGL are used for graphics and user interface.
+The goal of this project is to have a minimal neural net training infrastructure for simple simulations where controllers are involved.

 ![TinyAIDriver Screenshot](Docs/tinyaidriver_screenshot.png)

 ## Features

-- Neural network implementation for vehicle control
+- Neural network-driven self-driving AI (obstacle avoidance)
+- Neural Network training and inference in C++ with no external dependencies
-- Real-time visualization of the AI decision-making process
+- Real-time visualization of the simulation and training progress
-- Training and evolution system for the AI
-- Dynamic traffic simulation
-- Interactive UI for controlling simulation parameters
+- Minimal immediate-mode rendering API based on OpenGL

 ## Building and Running